Save $$$ and help your favorite charities even more.

 Also, a qualified appraiser must be sufficiently independent.
 This means a qualified appraiser cannot be any of the following:

-The donor;
+the donor;

 the donee;